geeksforsocialchange/gfsc-v2/_posts/2019-07-30-placecal-capabilities-approach.md

 The rest of this section explores these roles in depth, and how through <strong>direct engagement</strong> in a <strong>creative partnership</strong> we <strong>actively realised</strong> their increased capability (as established in Section ).

+{% include kofi.html custom="Support our community work by donating the price of a Ko-fi to us." %}

 <h3 id="roles-and-their-capabilities">Roles and their capabilities</h3>

 <h4 id="secretary">Secretary</h4>